 One of my fave season 1 episodes, this episode offers us quite a funny insight into the Crane family history where we see how awful their holidays where due to their different interests.
 Its also funny watching the four of them, Niles, Frasier, Daphne and Martin try and escape from the difficult situation they land themselves in.

-John Mahoney has in fact cited this as his favorite episode as he says he likes the way Martin goes back to treating Niles and Frasier like children even at one point shouting at a driver “Hey watch it I got my kids in the car”.
+John Mahoney has in fact cited this as his favourite episode as he says he likes the way Martin goes back to treating Niles and Frasier like children even at one point shouting at a driver “Hey watch it I got my kids in the car”.

 8/ The 1000th Show